mnallard/jaccuziArduiControler/README.md

    Nevertheless, totaly representative of the temperature into the jaccuzi with 1°C  precision).

    * Add ethernet/wifi connectivity for remote monitoring / management of the jaccuzi.

+   * Add a ph probe for water quality analysis and reporting.